My Weird Prompts

 Stage 5: Script Generation

-- Episode plan provides the structural roadmap
+- Episode plan providing the structural roadmap

 The target output is a diarized dialogue script (~3,750 words / ~25 minutes) in the format: